-- All staff and students will receive appropriate training in all areas of health and safety which will include risk assessments, manual handling and fire safety.
+- We identify and assess any water sources at risk of Legionella, and manage these risks including avoiding stagnant water. - All staff and students will receive appropriate training in all areas of health and safety which will include risk assessments, manual handling and fire safety.
 We may also use benefit risk assessments for particular activities and resources for children - We have a clear accident and first aid policy to follow in the case of any person in the nursery suffering injury from an accident or incident - We have a clear fire safety policy and procedure which supports the prevention of fire and the safe evacuation of all persons in the nursery.
 This is to be shared with all staff, students, parents and visitors to the nursery - We review accident and incident records to identify any patterns/hazardous areas - All health and safety matters are reviewed informally on an ongoing basis and formally every six months or when something changes.
-Staff and parents will receive these updates, as with all policy changes, as and when they happen - Staff and parents are able to contribute to any policy through the suggestion scheme and during the regular meetings held at nursery.
+Staff and parents will receive these updates, as with all policy changes, as and when they happen - We welcome feedback from staff and parents.
+They are able to contribute to any policy through informal discussions, the suggestion scheme and during our regular parent evenings held at nursery.